-- Introduction & Getting Started
+- Introduction & getting started

-- Using the Amplitude Platform: helpful definitions
+- Using the Amplitude platform: General tips and helpful definitions

 For more detailed recommendations and best practices on what user and event properties to track, check out our Data Taxonomy Playbook.